NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

-snapshotDir               ontap-nas* only: access to the .snapshot directory              "false" exportPolicy              ontap-nas* only: export policy to use                           "default" securityStyle             ontap-nas* only: security style for new volumes                 "unix"
+snapshotDir               ontap-nas* only: access to the .snapshot directory              "false" exportPolicy              ontap-nas* only: export policy to use                           "default" securityStyle             ontap-nas* only: security style for new volumes                 "unix" tieringPolicy             Tiering policy to use                                           "none"; "snapshot-only" for pre-ONTAP 9.5 SVM-DR configuration
 ========================= =============================================================== ================================================

 Example configurations